 That Black Blister Beetle (now Black Aster Bug - see note to August 20 Blog) moved to a new head of not-quite-blooming goldenrod, but this little Asian Lady Beetle sat on the same spot on the side of the shop for three days.
 I hope it's all right.
 And here's a tiny redbud bruchid (a kind of weevil that eats the seeds from the inside of the redbud pods).
 Last of all, the red monster lily-leaf eater, who was very hard on my tiger lilies even though I picked off any I could see.

 This tiny assassin bug nymph was hard to photograph as the wind was pulling the goldenrod back and forth viciously.
 Later on the other side of the house I spotted this fat little nymph a stage or two farther along.
 Here is what I wrote down leafhopper by, but I really think it's one of the planthoppers because of the shape of its wings.
 By the way, when I put a hyphen in a file name it's because they don't allow question marks in file names!

 I finally got a side view of one of those tiny green leafhoppers.
 The candy-stripers really love that goldenrod, the more tender the better!
-This new leafhopper (maybe Erythroneura elegans) startled me with its beautiful pattern.
-The final image is also of a member of genus Erythroneura, which is a large genus with many specific variations.
+This new leafhopper (Erythroneura elegans) startled me with its beautiful pattern.
+The final image is of a member of genus Eratoneura, which is a large genus with many specific variations.

 Remember the cute little Coelidia olitoria nymphs with their deeply retroussé little bodies?
-Here is the adorable Oliver Twist from 2015; adult Coelidia olitoria from this past week; and finally an in-between form - no wings yet but less turned up too.
+Here is the adorable Oliver Twist from 2015; adult Coelidia olitoria from this past week; and finally an in-between form - wings still fairly short - but less turned up too.
 It also seemed about the size of the adult, so I'm puzzled - maybe it is not C. olitoria?
 More likely it's an older nymph.
 My guess.

 Here's the spittlebug (Alder) we saw before.
 Next up, a shot of that treehopper in the thistle.
 Behind it is an ant, absorbing, so it seems, the sweet honeydew that the hopper exudes.
 Here is that creature I labeled a spider before, sorry about that.
 My friend Eleanor counted the legs and they were six.
 I went back through the pictures and found most of them had six.
 Suddenly I saw a cat's face on the back.
 (Look for the two eyes first.)
 Click on it to enlarge it.
 Here's that tiny stilt bug.
 (Compare it to the primrose buds.)